geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

   * Month 10: (next branch N+1 issues a stable release)
   * Month 11: Release N.5 maintenance

-For more information, or to volunteer, please check the `release schedule <https://github.com/geoserver/geoserver/wiki/Release-Schedule>`__ in the wiki.
+For more information, or to volunteer, please check the :wiki:`Release-Schedule` in the wiki.

 **Unscheduled Releases**